Skip to main content

 Kathleen Rooney

-A winner of the Ruth Lilly Prize from Poetry magazine and the Adam Morgan Literary Citizen Award from the Chicago Review of Books, her criticism appears in The New York Times, The Minneapolis Star Tribune, The Brooklyn Rail, Chicago Magazine, The Los Angeles Review of Books and elsewhere.
-She lives in Chicago with her spouse, the writer Martin Seay, and teaches English and Creative Writing at DePaul University.
+Kathleen Rooney is the nationally bestselling author of LILLIAN BOXFISH TAKES A WALK, as well as CHER AMI AND MAJOR WHITTLESEY, FROM DUST TO STARDUST and MAN OVERBOARD!
+She has won the Ruth Lilly Poetry Prize from Poetry magazine and the Adam Morgan Literary Citizen Award from the Chicago Review of Books.
+Kathleen’s criticism can be found in The New York Times, The Minnesota Star Tribune, The Brooklyn Rail, Chicago magazine, the Los Angeles Review of Books and beyond.
+She lives in Chicago with her spouse, the writer Martin Seay, and teaches English and creative writing at DePaul University.

 Books by Kathleen Rooney